-13. Multimodal Projects / Modes / Contracts
+14. Multimodal Projects / Modes / Contracts

 Project nominations may include multiple modes to be delivered in separate contracts (i.e. roadwork, rail work, bike lanes), referred to as project modes.
-The applicant must clearly identify the scope of work for each project mode.
+The project applicant nomination must identify the scope of work for each project mode.
 The benefits (outputs/outcomes) that will be achieved may be described for all project modes combined in the project nomination.
-If a proposed project mode does not show a clear connection or a benefit to the corridor, as demonstrated in a corridor plan, the Commission may choose not to fund that individual project mode.
+If a proposed project mode does not demonstrate establish a clear connection or benefit to the corridor, as demonstrated in a corridor plan, the Commission may choose to not fund that individual project mode.

-If the scope of a project mode includes multiple independent contracts to achieve the benefits as proposed (i.e. a rail project mode may include tracks, vehicle purchases, station improvements), the application must identify the scope, funding plan, and schedule for each contract (each contract should have a separate Project Programming Request Form), including any contracts not requesting Congested Corridors funds.
+If the scope of a project mode includes multiple independent contracts to achieve the benefits as proposed (e.g., a rail project mode may include tracks, vehicle purchases, station improvements), the project application-nomination must identify the scope, funding plan, and schedule for each contract (each contract should have a separate Project Programming Request Form), including any contracts not-that do not request Solutions for Congested Corridors Program funds.
 The nomination should explain the strategy for project delivery.
-If, subsequent to program adoption, the project is divided into independent contracts, it should be reported to the Commission as soon as possible.
-A project amendment must be approved by the Commission prior to allocation.
+If subsequent to program adoption, the project is divided into independent contracts after program adoption, it should must be reported to the Commission as soon as possible.
+A project amendment must be approved by the Commission before allocation.

-14. Screening Criteria
+15. Screening Criteria

-Nominations will receive an initial screening by the Commission for completeness and eligibility before moving to the evaluation process.
+Nominations will receive an initial screening by The Commission will screen all project nominations for completeness and eligibility before moving they are moved to the evaluation process.

-Incomplete or ineligible applications may not be evaluated.
+Incomplete or ineligible applications Project nominations that are deemed incomplete or ineligible may will not be evaluated.